abdullahalhoothy/Mypackage/README.md

 # Mypackage
-This is a python package that contains some modules useful when dealing with data pre-processin
+This is a python package that contains some modules useful when dealing with data pre-processing

 droppercent:  drops rows/columns based on threshold, default axis is 0 (rows).